Patagonia Galvanized Jacket

 A fully featured jacket, the Patagonia Galvanized shines in terms of adjustment, storage, and overall ease of use.
 The hood and hem are modifiable with a streamlined cord-lock system that tucks out of view yet still allows for simple, one-handed tightening and loosening (these do take some time to get used to, but after some practice, they’re quite easy).
 The cuffs were one of my favorite features, with nicely designed Velcro closures and a polyurethane underside that holds tightly to gloves.
 When I was swinging tools above my head, my sleeves felt noticeably secure, and I loved the ease of adjustment when swapping out gloves.
 Additionally, the pockets are well-placed and easy to open and close.
 Sometimes I find that “harness-compatible pockets” are still difficult to access with a harness or backpack on, but I have no complaints with the Galvanized.
 All that said, the only feature I found myself wanting was an internal dump pocket, which can be great for warming large items like skins or gloves close to the body.

 For this review, we tested the women's Galvanized Jacket.
-Patagonia also makes the shell in a men's version, which sports the same features and H2No construction, but comes in slightly heavier at 18.6 ounces and is available in different color options.
-If you're looking for a similarly weatherproof and stretchy pant, Patagonia offers the Galvanized Pants in women's and men's versions.
-The men's pants ($329) feature a low bib design with adjustable and removable suspenders, while the women's are a more traditional pant ($299).
+Patagonia also makes the shell in a men's version, which sports the same features and H2No construction, but comes in slightly heavier at 1 pound 2.6 ounces and is available in different color options.
+If you're looking for a similarly weatherproof and stretchy pant, Patagonia offers the Galvanized pants in women's and men's versions.
+The men's pants ($279) feature a low bib design with adjustable and removable suspenders, while the women's are a more traditional pant ($249).

 - For active pursuits like ice climbing and ski touring, the Galvanized provides a great combination of mobility, breathability, comfort, and weather protection.